UCLALibrary/research-tips/_tutorials/2021-09-15-how-to-write-a-thesis-statement.markdown

 authors:
     - Monique-Tudon
 contributors:
-    - Kian-Ravaei
+    - kian-ravaei
-    - Neha-Gupta
+    - neha-gupta
-    - Chris-Lopez
+    - chris-lopez
-    - Renee-Romero
+    - renee-romero
 # References and Attribution
 # include a list of referenced work, if necessary
 references: